philips-labs/workflow-capability/README.md

 3. **Management Dashboard (md):** Hospital management can use this app to view statistics about patients and protocols.
 4. **Workflow Engine (we):** The app used to execute the BPMN & DMN workflows.
 The currently used one is Camunda.
 5. **FHIR Store:** This is the FHIR database used to store patient and workflow data.
 We use the existing 'Hapi-FHIR' implementation.
+6. **PULSE-Physiology-Engine_FHIR**  The module used to simulate vital sign and sends the values to FHIR

 ### Architecture
 The architecture to these models can be found here: [docs/Architecture.md](docs/Architecture.md)